steveharoz/research_approach/README.md

 Everyone involved in collecting human-subject data will have passed a certification or course on responsible conduct in research (RCR) for human-subjects research, such as the [CITI RCR courses](https://about.citiprogram.org/en/course/human-subjects-research-2/).

+# Experiments run before I join the project
+Any non-preregistered experiment run prior to my joining a project will be considered part of a pilot study.
+It must be fine-tuned or simply replicated before being included in a manuscript.

 # Decision timing

 To whatever extent is possible, decisions about data collection methods, analyses, and exclusion criteria will be made prior to looking at results.
 Undocumented HARKing (hypothesizing after results are known), "data peeking" (looking at data before determining the stopping point), and other Q.R.P.s (questionable research practices) will be avoided.
 For a list of example QRPs, [see table 1](https://www.frontiersin.org/articles/10.3389/fpsyg.2016.01832).